-1.4 Types of Employment Contracts
+1.4.
+Types of Employment Contracts

 Under the Portuguese labour law, indefinite employment is the general rule as far as hiring is concerned (despite being advisable, in many situations, to enter into written agreements).

-Term employment contracts are generally admitted in order to satisfy temporary working needs, such as the replacement of other employees or exceptional workforce demands, or to undertake employment policies (such as the hiring of long-term unemployed or first-time jobseekers) and the launch of new companies or undertakings.
+Term employment contracts are generally admitted in order to satisfy temporary working needs, such as the replacement of other employees or exceptional workforce demands, or to undertake employment policies (such as the hiring of long-term unemployed or first-time jobseekers) and the launch of new companies or activities.

-Term contracts might be judicially converted into contracts of indefinite duration when, for example, the motive for the hiring is invalid or judicially unproved or it has exceeded their maximum duration or renewals.
+Fixed-term contracts might be judicially converted into contracts of indefinite duration when, for example, the motive for the hiring is invalid or judicially unproved or it has exceeded their maximum duration or renewals.

-content supplied by
+Content supplied by